Credit:

 Pros

-• Easy to use
+- Easy to use

-• Especially portable
+- Especially portable

 Cons

-• Magnet isn't 100% reliable
+- Magnet isn't 100% reliable

-• Other Electric Can Openers We Tested
+FAQ: Electric Can Openers

 If you regularly use canned food in your recipes, you need an electric can opener in your kitchen.
 They're are slim, stylish, and heavy-duty—the grown-up cousins of their manual counterparts.
 They take the labor out of a task that is tedious for some and borderline impossible for individuals who have issues using their hands, or seniors with arthritis.
 This is important since not all cans have a pop top!

 We chose our top picks after testing the most popular products on the market—opening cans of all sizes, evaluating for speed, safety, and stability, among other factors.
-Our clear winner was the easy-to-use Cuisinart CCO-50BKN Deluxe Electric Can Opener (available at Amazon for $24.95) , which scored higher across the board than nearly all other electric and handheld models we tested.
+Our clear winner was the easy-to-use Cuisinart CCO-50BKN Deluxe Electric Can Opener (available at Home Depot for $29.95) , which scored higher across the board than nearly all other electric and handheld models we tested.
 The Cuisinart easily attached to the can and cut through the metal of every can we gave it.
 It even managed to stay upright while latched onto a 48-ounce can of chicken broth.
 Some will say it’s physics, but I think it might be magic.

 Other Electric Can Openers We Tested